stackhpc/stackhpc-kayobe-config/doc/source/operations/ceph-management.rst

    ceph orch osd rm <ID> --replace

-After removing OSDs, if the drives the OSDs were deployed on once again become available, cephadm may automatically try to deploy more OSDs on these drives if they match an existing drivegroup spec.
+After removing OSDs, if the drives the OSDs were deployed on once again become available, Cephadm may automatically try to deploy more OSDs on these drives if they match an existing drivegroup spec.
 If this is not your desired action plan - it's best to modify the drivegroup spec before (``cephadm_osd_spec`` variable in ``etc/kayobe/cephadm.yml``).
-Either set ``unmanaged: true`` to stop cephadm from picking up new disks or modify it in some way that it no longer matches the drives you want to remove.
+Either set ``unmanaged: true`` to stop Cephadm from picking up new disks or modify it in some way that it no longer matches the drives you want to remove.

 Host maintenance